Complete Guide to the Black-Capped Chickadee

 Dimensions For Building a Chickadee Birdhouse

-The bottom of the entrance hole should be 4 to 6 inches above the floor of the birdhouse.
+Position the bottom of the entrance hole 4 to 6 inches above the floor.

 Build A PVC Chickadee Bird House

-Start with an 8-inch long PVC pipe, 4 inches in diameter.
-Drill an entrance hole 1 1/8 inches 2 inches from the top and cap both ends securely with screws for easy cleaning access.
+Use an eight-inch-long piece of PVC pipe that is four inches in diameter.
+Drill a 1 1/8-inch entrance hole about two inches from the top, and cap both ends with screws so you can open it for cleaning.

-I've successfully transformed bluebird houses by shrinking their entry holes to 1 1/4 or even 1 1/8 inches, effectively keeping out pesky House Sparrows.
+I've also adapted bluebird houses by reducing their entry holes to 1 1/4 or 1 1/8 inches, which keeps out House Sparrows.

 Late Summer And Winter Behavior Habits

-As nesting season wraps up, watch for chickadees forming small flocks of a dozen or fewer.
+After mating and nesting season ends, keep an eye out for small flocks of Chickadees, usually around a dozen birds or fewer.

 Black-capped Chickadee range map showing where they live and breed